Current

 The Source Broadcasts: Dr. Alex Wissner-Gross

 Dr. Alex Wissner-Gross operates at the absolute bleeding edge of the intelligence age.
-A Math Olympiad champion holding a historic triple major from MIT and a Ph.D. in Physics from Harvard, he has cemented his status as the hegemonic thought leader of the Singularity.
+A Math Olympiad champion holding a historic triple major from MIT and a Ph.D. in Physics from Harvard, he has cemented his status as a preminent thought leader of the Singularity.
 Today, he is regarded as the resident genius on the Moonshots podcast alongside Peter Diamandis, Dave Blundin, and Salim Ismail.

 His daily dispatches are dense, multi-page technical masterclasses charting the accelerating future of AGI and the intelligence age.
 Yet, quietly hidden within the margins of these cutting-edge broadcasts are singular, brilliant artworks.
 70 Clock recognized that these images are far more than digital ephemera; they are macro-depictions of the day's post, synthesizing pages of complex foresight into high-aura visual data.